lovanno/webApp-Spotamuse-Vanilla/README.md

 ## Version 2: The Experience 🌌

-*Music Filters (A new tab)*
+*Music Filters (A new tab)* ✅

-• Slow down or speed up songs

-• Add an echo to a song (reverb)

-• Modify the pitch of a song

-• Apply multiple filters with different adjustments and save them as presets

-• Include 3 base filters for users to try
+• Include 3 preset filters for users to try ✅

-• Allow these base filters or any other filter to be deleted or modified
+• Allow users to slow down or speed up songs ✅

+• Allow users to modify the pitch of a song ✅

-• Toggle on/off music filters in the music controls (playingNow section)
+• Incl'd a Reset button for music filters and a toggle on music presets ✅

 &nbsp;